shawnlknight/blog/_posts/2015-01-18-backStage.markdown

 ###Multiple Roles
-You probably have multiples roles you "play" throughout the day:
+You probably have multiples roles you play throughout the day:

 - Spouse/significant other
 - Parent